 The death penalty has been at the center of controversy throughout the country's history.
-Multiple campaigns attempting to eliminate its use have been mounted at various times.
+Multiple death penalty challenges attempting to eliminate its use have been mounted at various times.
 The most successful of these attempts resulted in a four year ban on death penalties throughout the United States.
 This temporary abolition of the death penalty is not permanent and states are trying to re-instate it.

 Death Penalty Ban

 The issue of the arbitrariness of capital punishment was brought before the Supreme Court in 1972 in Furman v.
 Georgia, Jackson v.
 Georgia, and Branch v.
 Texas (known collectively as the landmark case Furman v.
-Georgia (408 U. S. 238)).
-Furman, like McGautha, argued that capital cases resulted in arbitrary and capricious sentencing.
-Furman, however, was a challenge brought under the Eighth Amendment, unlike McGautha, which was a Fourteenth Amendment due process claim.
+Georgia).
+Furman was based on a finding that capital cases resulted in arbitrary and capricious sentencing and was grounded in the Eighth Amendment.
 With the Furman decision the Supreme Court set the standard that a punishment would be "cruel and unusual" if it were too severe for the crime, if it were arbitrary, if it offended society's sense of justice, or it if were not more effective than a less severe penalty.

 In nine separate opinions, and by a vote of 5-4, the Court held that Georgia's death penalty statute, which gave the jury full discretion in sentencing, could result in arbitrary sentencing.
 The Court maintained that the scheme of punishment under the statute was thus "cruel and unusual" and violated the Eighth Amendment.
-As a result, the Supreme Court voided forty death penalty statutes on June 29, 1972, thereby commuting the sentences of 629 death row inmates in the United States and suspending the death penalty because existing statutes were no longer valid.
+As a result, the Supreme Court voided forty death penalty statutes on June 29, 1972, thereby commuting the sentences of 629 death row inmates in the United States and making a temporary abolition of the death penalty because existing state statutes were no longer valid.

 Return Of The Death Penalty